apache/incubator-heron/website/content/docs/operators/heron-tracker.md

 ## Heron Tracker

-**Heron Tracker** is a web service that continuously gathers a wide variety of information about Heron topologies in your cluster(s) and exposes that information through a [JSON REST API](heron-tracker-api).
+**Heron Tracker** is a web service that continuously gathers a wide variety of information about Heron topologies and exposes that information through a [JSON REST API](heron-tracker-api).
 More on the role of the Tracker can be found [here](../../concepts/architecture#heron-tracker).